Pyrenean Foothills (Mediterranean France)

 Today’s destination is the historic and pretty town of Limoux on the river Aude.
 It is famous for its carnival and for being the birthplace of sparkling wine (known as Blanquette de Limoux).

 To get there, we head east on a series of delightful roads past Lac de Montbel to Chalabre.
-We then start ticking off our (so-called) Cathar castles with a detour to the Château de Puivert, which leads us into our main climb of the day, over the Col de Festes (678m) and down through the vineyards to our town centre hotel.
+We then start ticking off our (so-called) Cathar castles with a detour to the Château de Puivert.
+This leads us into your main climb of the day, over the Col de Festes (678m) and down through the vineyards to our town centre hotel.

 As always, there are options to extend your ride, and a loop over the Col du Bac (620m) from Chalabre makes for a delightful ride through rural France.